 Our mentors have a front row-seat with world-changing social entrepreneurs, helping them to launch and scale their ideas.
 We engage mentors to work with our entrepreneurs in three ways: business plan review, challenge calls, & 1-on-1 mentoring.

-- Apply Here to be a reviewer and/or mentor for the fall 2020 cohort.
+- Apply Here to be a reviewer and/or mentor for the winter 2021 cohort.

 - This is the form we use to review companies.

 - These are some guidelines for best practices in creating a mentoring relationship.

 The business plan review portion of our program has three primary goals: